Striking Hollywood writers vow not to picket Tony Awards, opening door to some kind of spectacle - ExBulletin

 But the guild held out hope that some sort of Tony show could continue, saying organizers are modifying this year’s show to conform to specific WGA requests, so the WGA will not be picketing.
 It was unclear what is changed, but it may be to allow an unscripted version of the Tonys to continue.

-The union representing 11,500 authors of film, TV and other forms of entertainment has been on strike since May 2, mainly over streaming media royalties.
+The union which represents 11,500 screenwriters in film, television and other forms of entertainment has been on strike since May 2. primarily on streaming media royalties.
 Although the guild does not represent Broadway writers, it does represent writers who work on the Tonys telecast.

 Tony’s organizers faced a stark choice after the waiver request was denied: either postpone the ceremony until the strike is over, or announce the winners at an untelevised reception that would ask contestants to step through picket lines.
 Monday’s decision means the possibility of a third way: an unscripted show that relies heavily on performance.